After the SAGE Information Session. What is the next step?

 - UAL: University of the Arts London

 It is possible in some countries with a few restrictions determined by your immigration status.
 Students should consult the consulate when applying for a visa to learn more about work restrictions in your destination.
-Part-time work, internships or volunteer work in the United Kingdom, for example, requires you to apply three months in advance for a particular visa that carries a fee of £250 and is typically only available for students staying for the full year.
+Part-time work, internships or volunteer work in the United Kingdom, for example, requires you to apply three months in advance for a particular visa that carries a fee of £322 and is typically only available for students staying for the full year or enrolled in an internship program.
 Other countries may allow you to work for a set amount of hours per week with the same student visa you are required to obtain in order to study in that country.

 Scripps College does not evaluate, endorse or provide financial aid for summer programs.
-If a student enrolls in a program administered by an accredited U.S. institution of higher education, the registrar will evaluate the course(s) for transfer credit upon receipt of an official transcript under the same policies for transfer credit from a US college or university.
+If you plan to enroll in a program administered by an accredited U.S. institution of higher education, the registrar will evaluate the course(s) for transfer credit upon receipt of an official transcript under the same policies for transfer credit from a US college or university.
 Students apply independent of Scripps College.

 Summer programs offered by the sponsors of some of the COSA approved the semester program are likely to be eligible for transfer credit.
 Students considering other summer programs are strongly advised to consult the registrar before applying to understand whether transfer credit is possible.
 The SAGE office has some brochures for summer programs available for the taking.

-Although Scripps does not offer financial aid funding for summer programs, some organizations may offer their own grants and scholarships.
+Although Scripps does not offer financial aid funding for summer programs, some organizations and in some cases the US government may offer their own grants and scholarships.
 Additional scholarships for summer programs may have deadlines in late fall or very early spring, so pursue these opportunities early.
 Check out the SAGE study abroad funding page for those sources that are possible for summer programs.